BECOME AN OWEN PTA MEMBER

 8. Projects must include student’s name, grade and class on the back of the project.
 PLEASE USE CLEAR SHEET PROTECTORS INSTEAD OF YELLOW OR MANILLA ENVELOPES.

 9. Three-dimensional art will NOT be accepted; only art on paper, poster board, material mounted on cardboard, or canvas on cardboard will be accepted.
 NO GLUED ON NOODLES, EYES, BEADS, etc. Submit Flat work only.
-Artwork on stretched canvas will be disqualified.
+Artwork on stretched canvas and framed art/photos will be disqualified.